matteo-magni/tanzugym/docs/tkgm/bastion.md

 The `tanzu` CLI is available within the TKG product.
 Using `vcc` you can browse the products/subproducts/versions/files hierarchy and download exactly what you need.
+Make sure you choose the correct file for your platform (i.e. `linux-amd64`).

 For example,